 This algorithm has two important features.
 First, the mixture filter suitable for non-Gaussian distributions is applied repeatedly to low dimensional components of the state vector.
-This avoids a single high dimensional update.
+In particular, it avoids a single high dimensional update which typically leads to the collapse onto a single mixture component (or particle in the case of PFs).
 Secondly, LLEnsF includes the standard ensemble Kalman filter as a special case.
-This will happen when $L=1,\ N=m$ and the observation neighborhood includes all components of the state vector.
+This will happen when L=1, N=m and the observation neighborhood includes all components of the state vector.